-A medium-sized, heavy-bodied, dark-colored semiaquatic snake that was once somewhat common in southeastern Missouri.
+The Mississippi green watersnake is a medium-sized, heavy-bodied, dark-colored semiaquatic snake that was once somewhat common in southeastern Missouri.
 The back is dark greenish brown, and the belly is dark gray with numerous yellow half-circles.
-Watersnakes are not venomous but will bite in defense.

 Two small, jet-black spots at the base of the tail fin distinguish this small fish from the more than 30 other darters found in our state.
 Known from only a few tributaries of the Osage River, this dainty and colorful fish is a nationally threatened species.

 This small, colorless, blind fish lives its entire life in springs, cave streams and underground waters.
 It has been declared Endangered in our state and as Threatened by the U.S. Fish and Wildlife Service.